kyorohiro/tetorica-retro-player/README.md

 - Screen capture availability depends on browser support and permission prompts.
 - The GitHub Pages demo is best experienced on a desktop Chromium-based browser.

+## License

+This project is licensed under the MIT License.

+Third-party libraries and bundled dependencies remain under their respective licenses.

 ## Release Memo